LibertyDSNP/spec/pages/DSNP/AttributeSets.md

 # Attribute Sets

-Attribute sets are sender-controlled data, associated with DSNP users (self or others), DSNP content, or any other content (original or not) that has a public URL.
+Attribute sets enable structured data to be associated with DSNP users (self or others), DSNP content, or any other content (original or not) that has a public URL.
 Attribute sets have a cryptographically authenticated creator, and a subject (the entity being described), which may be the same.
-Attribute data can be published as a DSNP Announcement for all to see, or only revealed on demand, and may be represented by simple or complex data types.
+Attribute data can be published as a DSNP Announcement for all to see, or only revealed on demand, and may be represented by simple or complex data types defined using JSON Schema.

 Attribute sets can be tombstoned.
+Applications MUST treat tombstoned Attribute Set Announcements as nonexistent.

 ## Announcement Types

-Attribute Sets are expressed using three announcement types.
+Attribute Sets are expressed using three announcement types, depending on the type of subject being described.

 1. A _User Attribute Set_ Announcement (8), where the subject is identified by its DSNP User Id.
 1. A _DSNP Content Attribute Set_ (9), where the subject is identified by its DSNP Content URI.
 1. An _External Content Attribute Set_ (10), where the subject is identified by its URL and hashcode.

+An alternative to announcing an Attribute Set is to include it as an Interaction Tag within an Activity Content Note or Profile.

 ## Attribute Set data